Tuesday, April 12, 2022

 25. Darrell Ewing

 Darrell Ewing was convicted of the 2009 murder of J.B.
 Watson in Detroit, Michigan (Undisclosed series).
 Ewing was eventually granted a new trial based upon jury misconduct, and the State ran out of appeals for that ruling on March 2, 2021.
-The State is currently deciding whether to take Ewing's case back to trial, but, given that another man has confessed to committing the murder, a retrial seems like a losing proposition for the State.
+The State is currently trying to take Ewing's case back to trial, but he has moved to dismiss based on a Brady violation.
+His new hearing is on May 5, 2022.